Hannah-SWJ/AI-based-App-for-airline-crews/README.md

 2. Topic analysis

 ## Roster analysis
-1. Unify the Roster terms of several airlines
+1. Unify the Roster and roster terms of several airlines
-2. Provide accurate information about the schedule of cabin crew members
+2. Provide information about the schedule of cabin crew members